 Creating scarcity, or the perception of scarcity is a well-worn sales tactic that translates well to user interfaces.
 A “hurry, only a few left!” is guaranteed to get the heart rate up on even the savviest eCommerce customer.

 Trick #4: Use real people to direct user gaze

-You remember we mentioned those friendly faces on Justinmind’s site?
-Not only do they help potential clients feel part of a group, they also help direct user attention.
+Do you remember we mentioned those friendly faces on Justinmind’s site?
+Not only do they help potential clients feel part of a group, but they also help direct user attention.
 Humans react to other human faces; it’s a natural, subconscious and powerful phenomenon.
 Users have been shown to focus on human faces on a website and immediately assess the emotional state of the face.